Author Archives: Inspection Team

 About Inspection Team

-Label bank Co., Ltd. Regulatory Review and Development Born in Japan.
-Based on her knowledge and experience in food quality management, she is engaged in research work on ingredients and labeling drafts for food products distributed mainly in Japan, as well as consulting and lecturing at seminars on food labeling based on her practical experience in the food industry.
+Label bank Co., Ltd. Regulatory Review and Development Based on her knowledge and experience in food quality management, she is engaged in research work on ingredients and labeling drafts for food products distributed mainly in Japan, as well as consulting and lecturing at seminars on food labeling based on her practical experience in the food industry.

 Importance of Guidelines related to the Act against Unjustifiable Premiums and Misleading Representations (Japan)